Delmarva Peninsula Fox Squirrel

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Pool One at Wildlife Drive (approx. ¾ mile away); Welcome to Blackwater National Wildlife Refuge (approx. ¾ mile away); Blackwater National Wildlife Refuge-Taking Refuge from Slavery (approx. ¾ mile away); Why Use Native Plants? (approx. 0.8 miles away); a different marker also named Welcome to Blackwater National Wildlife Refuge (approx. 0.8 miles away); Muskrat and Nutria (approx. 0.9 miles away); The Chesapeake Bay Ecosystem (approx. 0.9 miles away); The American Bald Eagle (approx. 0.9 miles away).
 Touch for a list and map of all markers in Cambridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 25, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 236 times since then and 29 times this year.
+It was originally submitted on November 25, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 270 times since then and 10 times this year.
 Photos: 1, 2. submitted on November 25, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.